DIY-Recording-Equipment/diyre-libdoc/old guides/mb2.md

 {% lightbox '[kit url in store]', 'md' %}

-Thank you for purchasing a <a href="[kit url in store]">MB2</a>
+Thank you for purchasing a [MB2]([kit url in store])

-If this is your first DIY project ever, we recommend reading our <a href="http://www.diyrecordingequipment.com/pages/getting-started">Getting Started Guide</a>.
+If this is your first DIY project ever, we recommend reading our [Getting Started Guide](http://www.diyrecordingequipment.com/pages/getting-started).

 ## Required Tools